Redoou8/ToDoList/README.md

-Need upgrade NODEJS for servers compatibility :
+Need a server version :

 -add time notion to add future tasks and a time limit -add recurrence (for daily tasks)